-That seems to be pretty obvious but we would like to find some sort of general approach to test a malware and try to find commonalities.
-We focussed on exploit kits and recently on server side web applications.
+That seems to be pretty obvious but we would like to find some sort of general approach to test a malware and attack strategies and try to find commonalities.

 The TestREx design was inspired by the following empirical observations: (1) software systems are constantly evolving, thus certain exploits might work only for certain version(s) of the application; (2) the application might be vulnerable only if deployed within a certain software environment.
 Therefore, apart from having the possibility to run scripted exploits against chosen applications, TestREx is able to answer the following questions: